aditya-vora/crowd_counting_tensorflow/README.md

 **Note:** More details about the results would be updated.

 **Citations:**
-@inproceedings{zhang2016single,
-  title={Single-image crowd counting via multi-column convolutional neural network}, author={Zhang, Yingying and Zhou, Desen and Chen, Siqin and Gao, Shenghua and Ma, Yi}, booktitle={Proceedings of the IEEE conference on computer vision and pattern recognition}, pages={589--597}, year={2016}
+[1] Zhang, Yingying, et al. "Single-image crowd counting via multi-column convolutional neural network."
+Proceedings of the         IEEE conference on computer vision and pattern recognition.
+2016.
-}